Vice President of the Philippines: Other roles

 Aside from their constitutional roles, the vice president may initiate various programs and services under the Office of the Vice President.
 The vice president also performs ceremonial functions, occasionally representing the president, the government, and the country in official gatherings and diplomatic functions.
-The vice president is also a member of the National Security Council.
+The vice president was also a member of the National Security Council, until its reorganization in 2025 which removed the vice president from the body.

 Election process

 Eligibility

 Article 7, Section 3 of the 1987 Constitution mandates that the vice president must bear the same qualifications as the president which is: